Imelda Cajipe-Endaya

 Imelda Cajipe-Endaya (born 16 September 1949) is a Filipino visual artist, curator, author, activist, and community leader.
 She is known for her printmaking, painting, mixed-media art, and installation art.
 She is also an author of various texts and books, as well as the co-founder of Kasibulan, an artist collective in the Philippines.
 She also initiated the Pananaw (Philippine Journal of Visual Arts), of which she was the first editor.
 Cajipe-Endaya has become a main figure Filipino feminist and national liberation movements and Philippine art.
 Her advocacy of women centers around Philippine history and culture.
+She is the first Filipina to be conferred as a National Artist of the Philippines for Visual Arts.

 Early life and education

 Cajipe-Endaya was born in Manila, Philippines.
-Her father, Dr. Pedro M. Cajipe was a survivor of the Bataan Death March, while her mother Felipa Baisas (a daughter of Francisco E. Baisas), was a pharmacist and chemistry teacher.
+Her father, Dr. Pedro M. Cajipe, was a survivor of the Bataan Death March, while her mother, Felipa Baisas (a daughter of the noted scientist Francisco E. Baisas), was a pharmacist and chemistry teacher.
+Both of them came from Paete, Laguna.
 Cajipe-Endaya's work emerged from the period of ferment during the 1960s and 1970s in the Philippines.
-It was a period characterized by the socio-political upheaval and awakening in response to the declaration of martial law in the Philippines and as a result of the Vietnam war and a succession of economic crises.
+It was a period characterized by socio-political upheaval and awakening in response to the declaration of martial law in the Philippines and as a result of the Vietnam War and a succession of economic crises.
 She attended the University of the Philippines College of Fine Arts in Quezon City, Philippines where she earned a BA degree in advertising art in 1970, and studied art history and criticism in 1976 to 1977.